SYMPOSIA! WITH JOHN YAU

 Course Tuition: $5500

-Scholarships and payment plans available.
+Partial scholarships and payment plans are available.

 Poet, art critic, and curator John Yau has published over 50 books of poetry, fiction, and art criticism.
 Born in Lynn, Massachusetts in 1950 to Chinese emigrants, Yau attended Bard College and earned an MFA from Brooklyn College in 1978.
 Since his first book of poetry, Crossing Canal Street (1976), he has won acclaim for his poetry’s attentiveness to visual culture and linguistic surface.
 His poems frequently pun, trope, and play with the English language, anchored in the legacy of his dual heritages as Chinese, American, poet, and artist, and his work often explores, and exploits, the boundaries between poetry and prose.